-That being said, when certain companies bring their accelerator programme to this part of the world it is worth a mention and the US technology giant Oracle would fall into that category.
+That being said, when certain companies bring their accelerator programme to this part of the world it is worth a mention.
+The US technology giant Oracle would fall into that category.

-The company announced today a major international expansion of its Startup Cloud Accelerator programme, with Singapore, Dehli and Mumbai being the Asian cities to launch the accelerator.
+The company announced today a major international expansion of its Startup Cloud Accelerator programme, with Singapore, Dehli and Mumbai being the Asian cities to launch.
 Globally, the other cities are Bristol, Paris, Sao Paulo and Tel Aviv.

 The accelerator’s pilot programme was launched in Bangalore in April, 2016.

-The programme is six-months long and includes technical mentoring, a co-working space, access to the Oracle network along with cloud credits.
+The programme is six-months long and includes technical mentoring, a co-working space, access to the Oracle network and cloud credits.
 It is run by the company’s R&D team.

 Oracle is pitching itself as a global enterprise-tech company that has democratised its system to support startups, but also has the infrastructure to help them grow.
 For example, its ‘cloud‘ is actually more than 50 individual services that can be used and applied to companies of all shapes and sizes.